Asperi-Demo/4SwiftUI/Answers/ViewModel_async_MainActor.md

 Q: Use reference to captured variable in concurrently-executing code (by Arjan)

-A: Make your observable object as main actor, like
+A: Make your observable object as main actor, because UI must be updated in main/UI queue, so published properties be updated correctly:

 ```
 @MainActor                                // << here !!